 “Your Vote Matters!” video provided by Disability Rights California.

-Here are two useful voter information guides for the November 3, 2020 Presidential Election in California:
+Here is a useful voter information guide for the September 14, 2021 Gubernatorial Recall Election in California:

 - Official Voter Information Guide – produced by the California Secretary of State.

-To vote in the November 3, 2020 Presidential Election, you must be registered to vote.
+To vote in the September 14, 2021 Gubernatorial Recall Election, you must be registered to vote.
 If you are not registered to vote, you can do so online through this page on the California Secretary of State’s website.
 On that website, you can also check the status of your voter registration and find out how to contact your local county elections official.

-In California, the deadline to register to vote for any election is 15 days before Election Day, so in order to vote in the November 3, 2020 Presidential Election, your registration must be postmarked or submitted electronically no later than October 19, 2020.
+In California, the deadline to register to vote for any election is 15 days before Election Day, so in order to vote in the September 14, 2021 Gubernatorial Recall Election, your registration must be postmarked or submitted electronically no later than August 30, 2021.
 To learn more about the voter registration process in California, and for information on how to request a paper voter registration application, visit this page on the California Secretary of State’s website.

 Same Day Voter Registration